Post-Blepharoplasty Repair Specialist

 You might take a few days up to a week off from work.
 Expect mild pain or irritation, dry eyes, swelling, or bruising during recovery.
 Apply cold packs or ointments as needed, and wear sunglasses until your eyelids heal.
 Dr. Schwarcz can remove your stitches after about a week.

-If you’re unhappy with the appearance of previous eyelid surgery, consider post-blepharoplasty repair from Robert M. Schwarcz, MD.
-Call the office today or book an appointment online.
+If you’re unhappy with the appearance of previous eyelid surgery, consider a revision blepharoplasty performed by Robert Schwarcz, MD.